Tiamarth/MetaLists/voips.md

 | [Steam](http://store.steampowered.com/about/) | active             | no          | yes   | yes | gamers |

 ## See also
-1. [YakYak](https://github.com/yakyak/yakyak) is a desktop client for Google Hangouts, supports linux, and is open source
+1. [YakYak](https://github.com/yakyak/yakyak) is a desktop client for Google Hangouts, supports Linux, and is open source

 ## FAQ
 Preemptive responses to likely FAQs: